Introduction

 Setting Limits: Approval limits can be exclusive of each other or overlap.
 For example, approvers can have the same lower limits but different upper limits.
 This way an approver with a higher upper limit will receive the same documents those below them did.

 Conditions: Each step can include or exclude one or multiple conditions including BI Code, Dimension Code, GL Code, and Supplier.
+For each of these conditions, you can select one or multiple codes.
 The scenarios in this article contain the following conditions:

 Example 1: Departmental Approval (Dimension Code based)